indieSoftware/NavigationStack/README.md

 }
 ```

-With the `NavigationStackView`'s reference name you can also navigate back multiple screens at once, just provide the name of one screen further down the hierarchy.
+With the `NavigationStackView`'s reference identifier you can also navigate back multiple screens at once, just provide the ID of one screen further down the hierarchy.

-To avoid hard-coded strings for the `NavigationStackView` names, just define a static constant in each view which then can be referenced instead.
+To avoid hard-coded strings for the `NavigationStackView` IDs, just define a static constant in each view which then can be referenced instead.

 ```
 struct ContentView1: View {
-	static let navigationName = String(describing: Self.self)
+	static let id = String(describing: Self.self)
 	@EnvironmentObject var navigationModel: NavigationModel

 	var body: some View {
-		NavigationStackView(ContentView1.navigationName) {
+		NavigationStackView(ContentView1.id) {
 			Button(action: {
-				navigationModel.pushContent(ContentView1.navigationName) {
+				navigationModel.pushContent(ContentView1.id) {
 					ContentView2()
 				}
 			}, label: {